Ap-WebDev/E-commerce-app-Frontend/README.md

-The Name of the E Commerce Web App is Coral and it available on coral-shop.netlify.app
+The Name of the E Commerce Web App is Coral and it available on corol-shop.netlify.app

 This app is Build using Vite React